valtimo-platform/valtimo-documentation/using-valtimo/document/start-case.md

 ![Form used to start new case](img/new-case-start-form.png)

-After submitting the form, a new case is started and a process is started for the case.
+After submitting the form, a new case is started, and a process is started for the case.
 The progress of the process can be viewed on the `Progress` tab.

 ![img.png](img/case-progress-tab.png)